maestro-server/webdocs/docs/developer/architecture/discovery_app.rst

 Discovery App
 -------------

-Discovery App is a crawler resposanble to connect yo cloud providers.
+Discovery App is a crawler accountable to connect to cloud providers.

-- To manager and authenticate in each cloud provider
+- To manager and authenticate on each cloud provider
 - Translate cloud data to maestro data.

 ----------